ejp-rd-vp/FDP-Reference-Implementation-Configuration/README.md

 Now edit **Dataset**

 You only need to edit the SHACL portion of Dataset.
-The correctd SHACL is found here [dataset.shacl](./shacl/dataset.shacl)
+The corrected SHACL is found here [dataset.shacl](./shacl/dataset.shacl)

 Save and give it a version.